 - Am I encouraging depth in the learner’s experiences, and encouraging questioning?

-In my current role as a primary tutor, I ask myself the same questions.
+In my role as a primary tutor, I ask myself the same questions.

 How do children learn?